softwaresale/aotrc/ROADMAP.md

 ## Future Goals/Ideas
 - **JIT compiler** - Allow JIT for on the fly regex compilation.
 This will hopefully make regexes compilable at runtime.
+- **Debugging TOols** - Create a debugger/debugger plugin for aotrc regexes.
+Something to help visualize the instructions would be greatly helpful in figuring out what's wrong with regexes.